-The short answer is no. The ADS-B OUT mandates will only apply to controlled airspace, as it's required there for aircraft separation.
+The short answer is no. The ADS-B OUT mandates will only apply to controlled airspace.
+Transponder Mandatory airspace outside controlled airspace requirements remain.

 Even if you don't fly in controlled airspace, there are benefits to equipping with ADS-B OUT that you should think about: